ActuallyZach/ComputerScience/README.md

 ## Credits
 - Zachary Lineman, writing and coding
 - Taryn DeFusco, editing and making sure my english is understandable
+- Sara Herdeer, made sure that it was understandable yet again
 - Other People, Idk other people probably helped.
 I honestly can't really remember